melashu/json_or_ruby_to_csv/README.md

 ## 🤝 Contributing <a name="contributing"></a>

-Contributions, issues, and feature requests are welcome!
+This repo is open for contributions.
+Issues, and feature requests are welcome!

 Feel free to check the [issues page.](https://github.com/melashu/json_or_ruby_to_csv/issues)